Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 It’s often grassroots coaches who have to apply this stuff so it’s about being able to make that information user-friendly and applicable.

-I think that’s what this group has achieved.
+I think that’s what this group has achieved is outstanding.
 Des (Ryan) will shoot me for singing his praises but he's been crucial to this, because he's been there and done it.
 His experience has been absolutely invaluable, as has the experience of so many people who've contributed to this, and it's a very powerful way of doing things.

 Tickets for the 2024 Gaelic games Coaching Conference on November 23 can be found - here - with prices as follows: